opendcs/opendcs/schema/README.md

+.\schema contains flyway migration scripts and other implementation specific SQL.

 The directories in here that aren't gradle sub projects haven't been converted yet.

 Sub projects that are converted are flyway migration scripts under the `src/main/resources/db/<impl name>`.